 Coaches will be mindful of sportsmanship during games that become too lopsided in terms of goal scoring, and will take appropriate measures to even out the score and keep the game fun for everyone.

-Scores will be reported to the respective club’s Age Group Coordinator.
+Scores will be reported to Team Sideline via email by the coach.

 No results or standings will be posted for public viewing.

 Re-seeding may take place every two weeks (if needed).